 There is nothing wrong with that!
 Your family should get it.
 Hey, they might be relieved.

-Be honest.
 Is what you’re referring to as “not feeling thankful” really masking a deeper issue?
 Is it more accurate to say that you are “unhappy?”
 Maybe even depressed?
 Anxious?
 Lonely?
 Angry?
 Bitter?
 Think of your feelings as an iceberg.
 Not feeling thankful might be what is showing above the surface, but the deeper issues that need to be dealt with are below the surface.

 Sometimes we slap a bandaid on a superficial issue, put on our brave face, go through the motions, and never address what’s really wrong.
 (We might even be able to fool those close to us for a while.)
 This isn’t a long-term solution.
 What we think we are hiding below the surface eventually will “bubble up” in ways that hurt us and even cause pain to those we care about.
 It’s probably already happening…